 Fruit comes naturally.
 Don't focus on the fruit - focus on Jesus

 Jesus is the only vine that bears the fruit God desires.
-Therefore, it is only by being "in him", and letting his righteousness become ours, that we have any possibility of bearing fruit.
+Therefore, it is only by being "in him", and letting his righteousness become ours that we have any possibility of bearing fruit.

 PRACTICAL QUESTIONS